leecaochang/mesa-core/documents/MESA-Specification.md

 ### 6.5 Temporal Constraints Schema

 Temporal constraints allow boundary rules to be conditioned on time, day, or calendar state.
 They extend declared limits to handle time-based conditions.
+Like `declared_limits`, `temporal_constraints` are unioned across inheritance levels, not replaced (Section 5.7).

 | Field | Type | Required | Description |
 |---|---|---|---|